FOOTNOTES CHAPTER ONE

 Elizabeth b ca 1815 in Woodstock and who married James Woodward at St James Paddington on 2 Dec 1847.

-and William, a son of Richard Bond b ca1822 in Woodstock, who married Elizabeth Titchener on 8 Jan 1843 at St James Paddington.
+William, b ca1822 in Woodstock, who married Elizabeth Titchener on 8 Jan 1843 at St James Paddington.
 At the time of the 1851 census he was living at Chelsea with his wife Elizabeth and daughters Emma and Caroline.
 It seems William and his family may have accompanied James and his family on the voyage to Australia. (see footnote 1 above)

 [10] 1841 Census information supplied by Ian Payne.
 Ian was also able to locate Brooksbank Cottages on an old map available online on the road between Lower Place and Harlesden (east of Greenhill farm and Greenhill cottage.)
 Unfortunately the map is no longer available online.